Deltara3/PlayStationDiscordPatch/README.md

 - Copy the downloaded app.asar to the resources folder from before.
 - Done!
 Launch the app and enjoy.

+The below installation methods are for people who want to do something, for some reason.

 # Inbetween Installation
 Requires node.js, npm, and git to be installed.
 - Uninstall your current version of PlayStationDiscord if it does not match 3.1.2.